-Micro Focus® is a registered trademark of Micro Focus Limited.
+Micro Focus® and COBOL Workbench® are registered trademarks of Micro Focus Limited.

-Micro Focus COBOL, Dialog System, Panels, Panels Version 2, RTE and NetExpress are trademarks of Micro Focus Limited.
+CCI, Dialog System, Micro Focus COBOL, NetExpress, OSX, Panels, and Panels Version 2 are trademarks of Micro Focus Limited.

-RM/COBOL® and Ryan-McFarland® are registered trademarks of Ryan-McFarland Corporation.
+IBM®, OS/2® and XGA® are registered trademarks of International Business Machines Corporation.

-IBM®, OS/2® and PC® are registered trademarks of International Business Machines Corporation.
+Presentation Manager and CUA are trademarks of International Business Machines Corporation.

-Microsoft® and MS® are registered trademarks of Microsoft Corporation.
+Microsoft® is a registered trademark of Microsoft Corporation.

-Windows and Windows NT are trademarks of Microsoft Corporation.
+Windows, Win32, Windows NT and Microsoft Access are trademarks of Microsoft Corporation.

 All Rights Reserved.

-This book is for all programmers and system designers, whether experienced with Micro Focus's earlier NetExpress products or completely new to Micro Focus.
+This book is for all programmers and system designers using Dialog System, whether experienced with Micro Focus's earlier Dialog System products or completely new to Micro Focus.
 It assumes you are familiar with the general concepts of business computing and of using Microsoft Windows.

 Windows specific information.